ifpen/chalk-it/documentation/taipy_docs/taipy_simple.md

 python simple_app.py
 ```

-Chalk'it lite is automatically started on the browser at <http://127.0.0.1:5000>.
+Taipy Designer is automatically started on the browser at <http://127.0.0.1:5000>.

-Let's build its GUI using drag and drop with Chalk'it lite.
+Let's build its GUI using drag and drop with Taipy Designer.

 Widgets are dropped in the *Widgets* main tabset to the dashboard edition zone.